awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-queue-sync.md

 ## Next steps<a name="rabbitmq-queue-sync-next-steps"></a>
 + Once your queue synchronizes successfully, you can monitor the amount of memory that your RabbitMQ nodes use by viewing the Amazon CloudWatch metric `RabbitMQMemUsed`\.
 You can also view the `RabbitMQMemLimit` metric to monitor a node's memory limit\.
 For more information, see [Accessing CloudWatch metrics for Amazon MQ](amazon-mq-accessing-metrics.md) and [Logging and monitoring RabbitMQ brokers](security-logging-monitoring-cloudwatch.md#rabbitmq-logging-monitoring)\.
 + To prevent paused queue synchronization, we recommend keeping queues short and processing messages\.
 For workloads with larger message sizes, we also recommend upgrading your broker instance type to a larger instance size with more memory\.
-For more information about broker instance types and editing broker preferences, see [RabbitMQ instance types](broker-instance-types.md#rabbitmq-broker-instance-types) and [Editing broker preferences](amazon-mq-rabbitmq-editing-broker-preferences.md)\.
+For more information about broker instance types and editing broker preferences, see [Amazon MQ for RabbitMQ instance types](broker-instance-types.md#rabbitmq-broker-instance-types) and [Editing broker preferences](amazon-mq-rabbitmq-editing-broker-preferences.md)\.

 ## Related resources<a name="rabbitmq-queue-sync-related-resources"></a>
 +  [UpdateBrokerInput](https://docs.aws.amazon.com/amazon-mq/latest/api-reference/brokers-broker-id.html#brokers-broker-id-model-updatebrokerinput) – Use this broker property to update a broker instance type using the Amazon MQ API\.